What you need to know before your first erotic massage

 - Arrive on time.
 Early arrival could find the masseur unprepared and a late one could mean a shorter massage.

-- Notify the masseur or agency if you are running late, along with your ETA.
+- Notify the masseur or agency if you are running late.

 - Tell your masseur if you like or dislike any particular touch.

 - Offer feedback to your masseur or agency afterwards.
-Issues cannot be addressed if you don’t bring them up, and good feedback can make someone’s day.
-Let’s be excellent to each other!
+Issues can’t be addressed if you don’t bring them up, and good feedback can make someone’s day.

 You should always, always expect this